RedCreeperHP/LotsMaybeNothing/README.md

 There's going to extra stuff here to download soon, I don't know when though.

-Also the downloads are only for the Java Edition texture pack.
-The Issues page is for both Java and Bedrock verisons.

 ## LMN Roadmap

 **_*Updates may release late if I can't finish it in time._**